hexagontk/hexagon/hexagon_site/pages/index.md

 Hexagon's goals and design principles:

-* [Simple to Use](/quick_start): Hexagon is focused in allowing you to use the features you use the most in your daily coding in the easiest way.
-> 6. No complicated things.
-Easy to hack, easy to understand (no source code generation, no
->    annotation processing)

-* [Pluggable Adapters](/developer_guide): Adding an adapter is just implementing the port's interface.
-You can code your own adapters from scratch or tune the existing ones.
-> 3. Easily change underlying technologies, a thin layer always impact flexibility and performance
->    but usually is more important to adapt fast than ease common tasks at the expense of a little
+* **Put you in Charge**: There is no code generation, no runtime annotation processing and no logic based on your classpath.
+You control your tools, not the other way around.

+* **Modular**: Each feature (Port) or adapter is isolated in its own module.
+Use only the modules you need without carrying unneeded dependencies.

->    performance.
-Swap adapters without changing application code.
+* **Pluggable Adapters**: Every Port may have many implementations (Adapters) using different technologies.
+You can swap adapters without changing application code.

+* **Batteries Included**: It contains all required pieces to make production grade applications: settings management, serialization and dependency injection[^2].

-* [Kotlin First](http://kotlinlang.org): The library is coded in Kotlin for coding with Kotlin.
+* **Kotlin First**: Take full advantage of Kotlin instead just calling Java code from Kotlin.
+The library is coded in Kotlin for coding with Kotlin.
 No strings attached to Java (as a Language).
-> 2. Take advantage of Kotlin, this new language makes previous Java problems not existent.
-I.e.:
->    DI is hard to implement in Java, but it is a breeze to do in Kotlin

-* [Properly Tested](https://github.com/hexagonkt/hexagon#status): Project's coverage is checked in every Pull Request.
+* **Properly Tested**: Project's coverage is checked in every Pull Request.
 It is also stress tested at [TechEmpower Frameworks Benchmark][benchmark].

-* [Modular](/developer_guide): Each feature is isolated in its own module.
-Use only the modules you need without unneeded dependencies.
-> 1. Modular (take only 3rd party libraries you need).
-I.e.: you can use templates without using the
->    http server

-> 5. All minimum pieces to make production services (HTTP servers, Queue consumers, etc):
->    settings, serialization...
->    Have all minimum app development requirements together (settings, di, serialization)
->    "Batteries included"
-> 7. Toolkit not framework.
-You control your tools, not the other way around.
+[^2]: However, you can replace the core DI implementation with any other library.

 [benchmark]: https://www.techempower.com/benchmarks